 Dimensions: 10 x 21 cm

-Further Information: The exhibition included a two-day festival from November 6 to 8, 1970 with several events, that can be seen in the program.
-The opening began at 5 p.m. with a concert by Robert Watts, and was continued with a Fluxconert at the Volkshochschule at 8 p.m.
-On Saturday, November 7, 1970, Allan Kaprow staged his Happening SAWDUST, which was described a s a dé-coll/age for Wolf Vostell.
-The activity went on for three days and participants could get a briefing every morning at 9:30 a.m.
+Further Information: The exhibition included a two-day festival held between November 6 and 8, 1970, with several events that can be seen in the program.
+The opening began at 5 p.m. with a concert by Robert Watts, and was continued with a Fluxconcert at the Volkshochschule at 8 p.m.
+On Saturday, November 7, 1970, Allan Kaprow staged his Happening SAWDUST, which was described as a ‘dé-coll/age’ for Wolf Vostell.
+The activity went on for three days and participants would receive a briefing every morning at 9:30 a.m.
 Simultaneously, Wolf Vostell staged his Happening Salat, for which you can find a detailed description here.
 At 9 p.m., Dick Higgins, the husband of Alison Knowles, staged another Happening.
 On Sunday, November 8, the day began with a concert by John Cage, followed by performances from the Vienna Actionists Otto Muehl, and Hermann Nitsch.
-A catalogue, titled Materialien, produced by Hanns Sohm, can also be browsed inside the Archiv der Avantgarden in Dresden.
+A catalog, titled Materialien and published by Hanns Sohm, is also held at the Archiv der Avantgarden in Dresden.

-Harald Szeemann, who is often said to be the inventor of the curator profession, curated this exhibition two years before the polarising 5th Documenta in 1972.
-Known for collaborating with artists, who worked in the traditions of Actionism, Happening and Fluxus, Szeemann, caused several scandals amongst visitors who were not familiar with these new and often extreme expressions of art and performances.
+Harald Szeemann, who is often said to be the first professional curator, curated this exhibition two years before his polarizing documenta 5 in 1972.
+Known for collaborating with artists working in Actionism, Happening and Fluxus, Szeemann scandalized visitors, who were not familiar with these new and often extreme expressions of art and performances.

-Reviews: An original review by the German national newspaper DIE ZEIT is available via www.zeit.de/1970/46 and one by the local newspaper Stadtrevue via www.stadtrevue.de/archiv/artikelarchiv/.
+Reviews: An original review by German national newspaper DIE ZEIT is available via www.zeit.de/1970/46 and another by local newspaper Stadtrevue via www.stadtrevue.de/archiv/artikelarchiv/.
 Both reviews are written in German.

 Images: Images of the invitation and all other archival documents shown on this page are part of the online collection of Archiv der Avantgarden, Staatliche Kunstsammlungen Dresden.